Study-of/study-of.github.io/_drafts/2020-02-15-the-lords-day-or-sabbath.md

     - Nehemiah 8:2
     - Ezekiel 26:1; 29:17; 31:1; 32:1; 45:18
     - Haggai 1:1

-3. The eating of unlevend bread for the Feast of Unlevened Bread.
-The day's of period of seven days are reference here.
-So this is the first day of that period through the seventh day of that period.
+3. There are several passages that refer to the eating of unlevend bread for the Feast of Unlevened Bread.
+The day's of this period of seven days are reference here as the first day of that period through the seventh day of that period.
 	- Exodus 12:15-16
     - Leviticus 23:7, 35
     - Numbers 28:18
     - Deuteronomy 16:4
     - Matthew 26:17
     - Mark 14:12

-4. Special period of Sabbaths that are not part of the weekly cycle.
-So the first day here is again part of that fiest and so not necessarily the first day of the week.
+4. Leviticus 23:39-40 - Describes serveral special period of Sabbaths that are not part of the weekly cycle.
+So the first day here is again part of that fiest which could begin at any day during the week and theirfore not necessarily the first day of the week.

-	- Leviticus 23:39-40
-5. Reference to a sequence of events as days.
-Here is referenced that they are doing on this second day the same as on the first day they did it.
-Does not imply or suppose that it was Sunday or Monday.
+5. Judges 20:22 and Acts 20:18 - These verses show a sequence of events, enumerated as days.
+This does not imply or suppose that it was Sunday or Monday or any specific day.
-	- Judges 20:22
-    - Acts 20:18
+	- Judges uses the sequence to show they are doing on the second day is the same as what was done on the preceding day.
+    - Acts explains the manner that Paul, from the first time he arrived, came to the people in Asia.

-6. A period of time.
+6. Several passages use the first day as part of a period of time.
 	- 2 Samuel 21:9 - Reference to the __first days__ is the beginning of a period of time.
     - Nehemiah 8:18 - Reference to the __first day unto the last day__ is the whole period of time.
     - Phillipians 1:5 - Reference to the __first day__ until now as a period of time.

-7. Reference to the first day of the week.
-When the Marys return very early Sunday morning to the place of Christ burial to finish what they could not finish on Friday because of the Sabbath.
+7. At the resurrection the first day of the week is mentioned because that is when Christ rose.
+When the Marys return very early Sunday morning to the place of Christ's burial to finish what they could not finish on Friday because of the Sabbath.
+There is no command to change the Sabbath or any notion other then that they honored the Sabbath and would not violate it even to prepare Chirst's body.
+Additionally, Christ rested from his work on the Sabbath for a second time.
+Once from Creation, and a second from his work of making way for man's salvation.
 	- Matthew 28:1 - In the end of the Sabbath, as it began to dawn toward the **first day** of the week, came Mary Magdalene and the other Mary to see the sepulchre.
 	- Mark 16:1-2 - And when the sabbath was past, Mary Magdalene, and Mary the mother of James, and Salome, had bought sweet spices, that they might come and anoint him. __2__ And very early in the morning the **first day** of the week, they came unto the sepulchre at the rising of the sun.
     - Luke 24:1 - Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
     - John 20:1 - The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre.

-8. Reference to the first day of the week and the appearance of Christ.
+8. Two addtional passages refer to the first day of the week and the appearance of Christ.
+Again, no mention of a change in the Sabbath.
 	- Mark 16:9 - Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.
     - John 20:19 - Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in the midst, and saith unto them, Peace be unto you.

+9. Acts 20:7 - And upon the **first day** of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight.
-9. Reference to the first day of the week.
-Paul was intending to leave the next day.
+	- Paul was intending to leave the next __morrow__ or morning.
+    - We are told that he preached until midnight.
+    - If he preached until midnFor them to come together on

 This next day was Sunday or the first day of the week.
-A day starts at evening, so for Paul to be preaching until midnight, that would have been the dark part of Sunday with the intention to leave during the light part of Sunday.
+A day starts at evening, so for Paul to be preaching until midnight on the first day, would be , that would have been the dark part of Sunday with the intention to leave during the light part of Sunday.
 We know this was the intention since the text reads __ready to depart__ and __continued__.
 	- Acts 20:17 - And upon the **first day** of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight.

 10. Reference to collecting offerings on the first day of the week.